snakers4/silero-models/README.md

   - tensorflow
   - tensorflow_hub

 Please see the provided Colab for details for each example below.
+All examples are maintained to work with the latest major packaged versions of the installed libraries.

 ### PyTorch